Planning Your Visit

 Shopping and Dining

 Shopping in the Gold Coast is of an upscale nature; shoppers fill the streets carrying shopping bags with internationally recognized names.
-Apart from smaller, one-of-a-kind boutiques, there are popular stores such as Diesel, Urban Outfitters, Adidas, and Puma.
-More elite shops can also be found, such as Barney's New York, Prada and Kate Spade.
+Apart from smaller, one-of-a-kind boutiques, there are popular stores such as Madewell, Urban Outfitters, The Frye Company, and The Dr. Martens Store.
+More elite shops can also be found, such as Prada, Hermes and Kate Spade.

 The Gold Coast is one of the most famous districts in Chicago for dining, with a very high concentration of restaurants and bars.
 Many of them are located on famed Rush Street.
 A densely packed area known for its energy and its lights, Rush is awake long after the Loop has gone to sleep.
 Even in cold weather, throngs of people can be found mingling outside each of the restaurants and bars in this area.
 It is, to many, the place to be.
 Many establishments, aware of the draw of Rush Street, use the moniker when naming their business.
 There is the Rush Street Restaurant, Phil Stefani's 437 Rush and Tavern on Rush, to name a few.
-Restaurants that are unique to Chicago include Tavern on Rush, Carmine's, Gibson's, Bistrot Zinc, Morton's Steakhouse and PJ Clarke's.
-Well-known chains also abound here.
-There are Dave and Buster's, Johnny Rockets, Big Bowl and the world-famous Cheesecake Factory.
-For faster food, visitors can try Corner Bakery or Gold Coast Dogs.
-After hours, check out Hugo's Frog Bar, The Back Room and Luxbar.
+Restaurants that are unique to Chicago include Carmine's, Gibson's, Lou Malnati's, and Morton's Steakhouse.
+Foodies and lovers of finely crafted drinks and atmosphere are sure to love Chicago Q, Maple and Ash, Blue Door Kitchen and Garden, and Nico Osteria.
+For faster food, visitors can try Velvet Taco or The Goddess and Grocer.
+After hours, check out Sparrow, Hugo's Frog Bar, Eight Bar and Luxbar.